kumuluz/blog.sunesis.si/_posts/2017-10-27-kumuluzee-openapi-usage.markdown

 tags: [KumuluzEE OpenAPI, Swagger-UI]
 ---

+**KumuluzEE OpenAPI was recently updated!** with separate dependency for the OpenAPI UI.
+Check [KumuluzEE OpenAPI - Updated](https://blog.kumuluz.com/kumuluzee/architecture/2018/01/14/kumuluzee-openapi-usage-updated)

 KumuluzEE OpenAPI extension allows you to document microservice APIs using OpenAPI v3 compliant annotations.
 Extension will automatically hook-up servlet that will serve your API specifications on endpoint ```/api-specs/<jax-rs application-base-path>/openapi.[json|yaml]```.
 Furthermore, extensions allows you to integrate Swagger-UI into your microservice that will visualize APIs documentation and allow you to interact with your APIs resources.

-**KumuluzEE OpenAPI was recently updated** with separate dependency for the OpenAPI UI.
-Check [KumuluzEE OpenAPI - Updated](https://blog.kumuluz.com/kumuluzee/architecture/2018/01/14/kumuluzee-openapi-usage-updated)

 More details: [OpenAPI v3 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md).